Storage abstraction

 Mutate is an operation to execute multiple mutations (Put and Delete operations) in a single partition.

-You need to create mutation objects first, and then you can execute them with the storage.mutate()
+You need to create mutation objects first, and then you can execute the objects by using the storage.mutate() method as follows:

 Key partitionKey = Key.ofInt("c1", 10);